darrenzou2000/Choose-Your-own-Adventure-Pirate/README.md

 ---

 ## [2a]
 The crew mates follow the captain's orders without hesitation.
-One by one they wet overboard.
+One by one they went overboard.

-**[3a]** The commotion causes a cre mate to forget that he can't swim.
+**[3a]** The commotion causes a crew mate to forget that he can't swim.
 He immediately starts panicking.

 **[3b]** A huge wave swallows the ship whole.